These Four Stages of Commitment Explain How We Interact With The World Around Us

 Clarity On Our Commitment Level Helps Us Move In The Right Direction

-Let’s say two people want to launch a business together while but one is a dreamer and the other is a visionary.
+But, there is a healthy way forward.
+Let’s say two people want to launch a business together but one is a dreamer and the other is a visionary.
 The visionary can help the dreamer discover the details she’s missing to move to the next stage.
+And if they struggle to do this, they can bring in help to do this or figure out they are being unreasonable or unrealistic.
+We all have blind spots and sometimes we need to help to see them.

-As an achiever and visionary in a romantic relationship date, problems can quickly surface when the achiever pulls the visionary to move the relationship forward before the other is ready.
-The achiever can instead help the visionary get clarity and focus on any roadblocks preventing the visionary from taking the next steps.
+With an achiever and visionary are in a romantic relationship, problems can quickly surface when the achiever pulls the visionary to move the relationship forward before the other is ready.
+This could be financial decisions, community choices, or intimate experiences.
+Often we can manipulate, control, and escalate things to coerce them forward, instead of bringing them along and working out their objections which may sometimes require that we change what we want.
+Virtue becomes important because we can easily become monsters when we don't get what we want.
+The healthy achiever can help the visionary get clarity and focus on any roadblocks preventing the visionary from taking the next steps.
+And they can wait (have patience) and change where those roadblocks seem unmovable.

-When it comes to pursuing our ideas, including aspirations and hobbies, these stages can help us move forward and set up accountability with people who love us.
-We usually can’t move forward on our own.
+When it comes to pursuing our ideas, including aspirations, relationships, and hobbies, clarity on these stages can help us move forward and set up accountability with people who love us.
+When we hit major roadblocks, we usually can’t move forward on our own.
+We need help.

 Hero Photo by Annie Spratt on Unsplash